ionab/Wk3_Day1_Homework/homework_glasgow.md

 # SQL Homework

+##NOTE TO SELF KELSIE.
+Where you have made changes to the SQL document, you can just insert these commands into terminal within the psql file to learn the commands.
+This will change the database too.
+Usually this would be done in the code document the way you have done.
 The Glasgow Film Theatre are having a Marvel Movie Marathon!
 They have asked you to help maintain their database of movies with times and attendees.

 ## To access the database: